-At the same time, the bill includes some less well-known provisions that deserve closer scrutiny by the committee and the General Assembly.
-House Bill 64 would have the state and local governments start collecting sales tax on services that they sell.
-At the same time, it would change the computation of job creation and job retention tax credits so they would not be reduced as income-tax rates fall.
+At the same time, the both versions of the bill include other provisions that deserve closer scrutiny by the committee and the General Assembly.
+House Bill 64 would change the computation of recently awarded job creation and job retention tax credits so they would not be reduced as income-tax rates fall.
 It would also remove the cap on the job retention tax credit, so it would not be limited to 75 percent of the employer's payroll.
+The House version goes further than the governor's proposal and would allow companies to see their job creation and retention credits increased to make up for the effects of earlier tax cuts.